Bulimia & Anemia

 How to Find Bulimia Nervosa Treatment

-Bulimia nervosa is a serious mental health condition that can lead to significant medical issues and even death if left untreated.
-It is important to get professional help as soon as possible.
+Bulimia is a serious mental health condition that can lead to significant medical issues (e.g., nutritional deficiencies) and even death if left untreated.
+If you’re concerned that you or someone you love may have an eating disorder, it is critical to get professional help from a provider who specializes in eating disorders as soon as possible.

 Resources

-1. Walsh, K., Blalock, D. V., Mehler, P. (2020).
+1. Walsh K, Blalock DV, Mehler P. (2020).
 Hematologic Findings in a Large Sample of Patients With Anorexia Nervosa and Bulimia Nervosa.
 American Journal of Hematology; 95(4):E98-101.

 2. Health Consequences.
 (2022).
 National Eating Disorders Association.
 Retrieved September 20, 2022.